Common Bugs & Pests You May Find in a Basement | EarthKind

 Understanding why pests are drawn to basements can help you address the root causes of infestations.

 Many pests are attracted to moisture.
-Damp environments like basements provide an ideal environment for them to thrive.
+These spaces often have water leaking issues, and damp basements provide an ideal environment for many pests to thrive.
 Termites and silverfish are particularly drawn to damp spaces.

-Basements also often have many dark corners and hidden crevices that provide shelter for pests.
+The lower level of a home also often has many dark corners and hidden crevices that provide shelter for pests.
+Just like garages, these spaces are also typically used for storage meaning there are stacks of boxes and containers everywhere.
 Spiders and rodents seek the darkness and concealment these hidden spaces provide.

 Basements often include a wide availability of food sources.
-Many people store organic materials like cardboard boxes, paper, and fabrics in their basements, which attract rodents and insects.
+Again, many people store organic materials like cardboard boxes, paper, and fabrics in their basements, which attract rodents and insects.
 Pests that feed on insects, like centipedes, will be drawn to the presence of other bugs.

 Now that we understand the reasons behind pest infestations, let’s explore how to keep them away from your basement.